Rdore88/the_iron_yard_sale/README.md

 #### To confirm an order
 Make a get call to `/api/confirm_order/:id`
 The :id will be the actual ID of the order you want to complete.
-The order must have a date set before you can confirm an order.

 #### Update an order/set a date
 Make a put call to `/api/orders/:id`